felixmellitzer/periodic-nginx-cache-purger/README.md

 **Tested up to:** 5.5

-Purges cache twice a day running a WP Cron Job with Nginx Helper WordPress Plugin.
+Purges cache once a week by default, running a WP Cron Job with Nginx Helper WordPress Plugin.
+The interval can be changed in the general settings in the WordPress backend.

 ## Installation